• Room 0G.022 - David Keir Building

 Research Statement

-I am an isotope geochemist with over two decades of research experience currently employed as both research fellow and laboratory manager of the Stable Isotope Facility within the School of Natural and Built Environment
+I am an isotope geochemist with over 30 years of research experience currently employed as both research fellow and laboratory manager of the Stable Isotope Facility within the School of Natural and Built Environment

 I am a firm believer in multi- and interdisciplinary research and my portfolio of interests and publications include an array of topics that require isotopic interpretation.